State Subsidies and Tax Concessions

 - Tax relief in the form of so-called peak compensation (§ 55 EnergieStG, § 10 StromStG):

 The additional burden of the “ecological tax reform” on production industry companies is lightened by a reduction in their energy and electricity taxes.
 Since the increase in revenues generated by the ecological tax reform also served to reduce the factor of “work” and contributed to companies paying less for employers’ contributions to pension insurance schemes in comparison to 1999, a comparative peak compensation calculation is carried out for companies in question.
 In order to avoid double relief for the employers’ pension insurance as well as for the energy used, saved pension contributions are taken into account in the calculation of the tax relief.
 The amount of relief is therefore calculated individually depending on the company, and is also capped at a maximum of 90% of the electricity tax paid and 90% of the tax share pursuant to § 55(3) of the EnergieStG.
 Prerequisites for claiming peak compensation are, among other things, evidence of a certified energy management system and an annual energy intensity reduction (by a statutory value) achieved by all the plants of the production industry company.
 The comparative value is the average energy intensity value for production industry companies between 2007 and 2012.
+The statutory relief provisions currently only provide for tax relief until the end of 2023.

 - Certain processes and procedures/manufacturer privilege (§ 9a StromStG, § 51 EnergieStG, §§ 26, 37, 44 and 47 EnergieStG):